 One of my issues would be carrying the takedown case with extra barrels and scopes.
 It just seems like, for and older smaller guy, it could be tougher than a Pelican case with rollers on one end.

 AH HA!
 So it is possible to get 2 barrels & 2 scopes in that case.
 Nice work!

-I've got a different case, it's a Pelican 1750 but I had the foam inserts made in a two layer set up.
+You have an interesting setup there!I've got a different case, it's a Pelican 1750 but I had the foam inserts made in a two layer set up.
 This works really well for Blaser type break downs.
 Pictured below with my 12G Beretta with 28" barrels.
 You could have a setup like this in a much shorter case if you were to pack only one firearm.
 I'm guessing in iM3100 you could pack 3 or 4 sets of barrels and scopes.
 I've flow with this set up multiple times and can confirm it survives air travel type handling.